elfoak/elfoak.github.io/_posts/2017-03-21-emacs-easypg.markdown

 `epa-file-select-key` to get a list of keys in your system and select the recipient's public key for encryption.

-## Real world usuage examples
+## Real world usage examples
-Sensitive information such as usernames and passwords for online logins, software licence keys and financial figures, should be kept secrect.
-They should be stored with a disaster recovery storage strategty in case of data corruption or hardware failure.
+Sensitive information such as usernames and passwords for online logins, software licence keys and financial figures should be kept secret.
+They should be stored with a disaster recovery storage strategy in case of data corruption or hardware failure.
 One accessible method would be putting them in a plain text file, encrypting the file and then throwing it in Dropbox or a git repository, and then you can forget about it.